KinectToVR/KinectToVR/README.md

 ## <ins>__[Discord server](https://discord.gg/YBQCRDG)__</ins> | <ins>__[Site](https://k2vr.tech/)__</ins>

-## Akaya-experiments
+## Experiments
-This branch is ~~just mine~~ dedicated to experiments and other funny stuff<br> that should never come off to the daily light.<br>
+This branch is dedicated to experiments and other funny stuff<br> that should never come off to the daylight.<br>
-Gnerally, this is a sacrifice for the development of the [K2APP](https://github.com/KinectToVR/k2vr-application),<br>
+Generally, this is a sacrifice for the development of the [K2APP](https://github.com/KinectToVR/k2vr-application),<br>
-but also if something works, it may be pushed to production and used, *yay!*<br>
+but also if something works, it may be pushed to production and used, *yay!*
-That name because I'm probably the only one who understands this legacy garbage code.<br>
-(Newly added functions shoulnd't be as bad tho)<br>
-*Oh, and also "fixing" stuff Triping managed to break or get only half-done--*<br>
-If you want something reach for 公彦赤屋先#3509 or KinectToVR's server<br>
-(if second, pleaseeee ping or write in #development, rest is probably muted by me)

-## Authors, IDK
+## Authors
 AutoCalibration scripts are written by **[コレヂャン](https://github.com/korejan)**<br>
 KinectToVR base is **[Sharky's](https://github.com/sharkyh20/)**<br>
 **[Triping](https://github.com/TripingPC)** organizes the whole project<br>